zhongjiedong/Tsukiro/README.md

 Download the files manually and place them unmodified into the folder with the rest of your downloads

 ## FAQ

+### Why can't I fast travel?

+Fast travel is limited in this modlist, you can only travel from signposts on the road or craft a consumable item at a cooking pot.

 ### How do I start the main story quest?